EsviCodes/story-app-server/ReadMe.md

 ### features
 - Supports multiple simultaneous games with a lobby system;
-- A story can be written with t
-- generate random story items
+X generate random story items
-- Start with a given first sentence
+X Start with a given first sentence
-- Choose from different themes / topics
+X Choose from different themes / topics
-- If a player creates a new story, he/she can create story items him/herself and wait for another person who wants to write that story together
+X If a player creates a new story, he/she can create story items him/herself and wait for another person who wants to write that story together
 - Use a dice to randomly select story outputs (like dungeon and dragons)